 A recently published report by Infoblox Inc. discovered that over 80% of IT professionals working at higher learning institutions find securing campus networks to be more of a challenge every year.

 The report (Defending Networks at Higher Learning Institutions – Heroes Needed) gathered information from more than 600 students and employees at educational organizations across the USA and Europe.

 So why are Colleges so susceptible to insider threats and what should IT and security professionals be on the lookout for?

 Bring Your Own Devices

 The growing trend of BYOD (Bring Your Own Device) is seeing a huge number of devices being connected to College networks every day.
-This number is increasing year on year as students are bringing more devices onto campus, including laptops, smartphones, tablets, smartwatches and gaming consoles.
-In fact, the survey found that, on average, each student has four or more devises connected to the network.
+This number is increasing year on year as students are bringing more devices onto campus, including laptops, smartphones, tablets, smartwatches, and gaming consoles.
+In fact, the survey found that, on average, each student has four or more devices connected to the network.

 Unsecured devices connecting to the network can also increase the risks of a data breach, and data loss through the loss of connected devices is also a threat.
 There are numerous other issues with BYOD that present challenges to Colleges, many of which can be found with a quick Google search.